vectara/vectara-docs/www/docs/learn/mmr-ranker.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-## Maximal Marginal Relevance (MMR) reranker

 The Maximal Marginal Relevance (MMR) reranker enables you to diversify search results to reduce redundancy while maintaining relevance to the query.
 Search queries often result in a collection of similar documents that, while relevant, may lack variety.
 MMR addresses this by reranking the results to include documents that are both relevant to your query but also different from the documents already listed in the search results.

 This approach provides users with a more balanced set of results as they may show different perspectives related to your query.

+## Enable the MMR reranker

-You enable the MMR reranker by specifying the `reranker_id` as `272725718`.
+You enable the MMR reranker by specifying the `type` as `mmr`.
 Having a diverse set of relevant results has different benefits depending on the use case:
 * In a pure search scenario, it improves user engagement with results by avoiding repetition.